AI Assistants Dashboard

 {% hint style="warning" %}

-**Migration:** If you previously installed `@revenium/claude-code-metering`, uninstall it and install `@revenium/cli` instead.
+**Migration from `@revenium/claude-code-metering`:** If you previously installed that package, uninstall it and install `@revenium/cli` instead.
 All commands remain the same.

 {% endhint %}